PompeiiinPictures

 It represented a sacrificial scene with the Genius and the tibicen, one on each side of an altar.

-In the lower zone was a single serpent beside and altar.
+On either side of them was a Lar.
+In the lower zone was a single serpent beside an altar.

 See Sogliano, A., 1879.
 Le pitture murali campane scoverte negli anni 1867-79.
 Napoli: (p.12, no.24, “badly preserved”).